leonardoabadie/fundamentar-rocketseat/README.md

 # fundamentar-rocketseat

-A repository related to the challenges of the course Fundamentar from Rocketeat (pt-BR)
+This repository contains web pages related to the challenges proposed during the course, aiming to learn HTML good practices and CSS responsiveness